vonfalk/storm-javavis/doc/05-Libraries/07-SQL/index.md

 SQLite databases, but allows additional database connections to be added in the future by creating other subclassess to the `DBConnection` and `Statement` classes.

-The SQL extension was created by: David Ångström, Markus Larsson, Mohammed Hamade, Oscar Falk, Robin Gustavsson, Saima Akhter
+The SQL extension was originally created by: David Ångström, Markus Larsson, Mohammed Hamade, Oscar Falk, Robin Gustavsson, Saima Akhter

 Using the generic interface allows connecting and using a database as follows: